aabkn/aabkn.github.io/_posts/2021-01-14-GMM_Visually_Explained.md

 Now let’s move to the formal description of the EM algorithm.

 ### Expectation Step
 On the expectation step, we compute responsibilities.
-The responsibility r_{ik} is the posterior probability that point i belongs to cluster k.
+The responsibility $r_{ik}$ is the posterior probability that point $i$ belongs to cluster $k$.
 It is calculated using the Bayes’ theorem.

 $$